SteadyUA/unicorn/README.md

 With this command, you can also change the constraint. e.g. `foo/bar:^1.0 or foo/bar=^1.0 or "foo/bar ^1.0"`.
 This will edit the `composer.json` files.

+During the execution, the `composer.json` files will be changed.\
+In case of an error, the files will be returned to their original state.

+Additionally, [you can specify](#post-update-scripts) a list of scripts that will be executed after the changes.

 ### composer uni:version

     uni:version [ major | minor | patch ]